 Give thanks in all circumstances, for this is God’s will for you in Christ Jesus. –1 Thessalonians 5:18

 Happy Thanksgiving!
 I love this holiday as it is especially well suited for Christians, for God has blessed us in so many ways through Christ.
-Yet, life at times is painful and given all we’ve been through during 2020, it would not be a stretch to understand on this Thanksgiving Day why some people might feel like crying out, “Thanks for what?”!
+Yet, life at times is painful, and it would not be a stretch to understand on this Thanksgiving Day why some people might feel like crying out, “Thanks for what?”!
 And if we are not careful, we can easily slip into a pervasive attitude of negativity.
 When we choose to focus on the bad experiences of our lives, our shattered dreams, and on our losses, we can become ungrateful and take for granted the many blessings God has given to us, reducing Thanksgiving Day into just another family gathering (if allowed!) and meal.

 Christians have every reason to be thankful because Jesus Christ was willing to sacrifice his very life in order to set us free from the constraints of sin.
 Paul explained it this way: “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us,” (Romans 5:8).
 We have a special reason to adopt the attitude of gratitude because we know that whatever comes, our times are in God’s hands.
 It was Jesus who said, in effect, “So don’t be anxious about tomorrow.
 God will take care of your tomorrow, too,” (see Matthew 6:34).

 It was the apostle Paul who said that we should “give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 But for many of us, the attitude of thankfulness does not come easily.
 We’ve learned from our past to complain our way through most circumstances.